bKoda/Kajabi/README.md

 75 rows duplicates
  research why they are being duplicated

- assumed if trial activity mins was empty then it would be 0
+ Assumed if trial activity mins was NULL then it would be 0

  Assumed if NULL then no for columns created_offer_durring_trial and uploaded_video_durring_trial